DANA is the national representative body for a network of advocacy organisations throughout Australia.

 DANA will do this by:

-- give our members a collective voice
+- giving our members a collective voice

 Our members are independent Australian community-based organisations that advocate for and with people with disability.
 We are governed by a Board of Directors, who are employees and office holders of member organisations.
 We have set up a national secretariat in Canberra and maintain strong links with each of the Australian state and territory advocacy networks and with the peak organisations for people with disabilities.